MiDataInt/mdi-manager/README.md

 mdi::run()
 ```

-The wrapper utilities linked above can again also call
+The wrapper utilities linked above can again also call <code>mdi::run()</code>
-<code>mdi::run()</code> on your behalf.
-Regardless of how you do it,
-in a few seconds a web browser will open and you will be ready to
+on your behalf.
+In a few seconds a web browser will open and you will be ready to
 load your data and run an associated app.

 ## Troubleshooting